Dominik Kohr: FC Augsburg

 The loan was made permanent on 18 June 2015.
 Kohr started the 2015–16 season with getting yellow cards in the first two matchdays of the Bundesliga.
 Despite this, he continued to be in the first team regular for the side and appeared in every match since the start of the season until his suspension in December 2015.
 Although he was sidelined on two occasions later in the season, the club managed to avoid relegation in the Bundesliga and finished the first full season, making the total of 39 appearances.

 In the 2016–17 season, Kohr started the season well when he set up a goal for Raúl Bobadilla, who scored the second goal in the game, in a 2–0 win over FV Ravensburg in the first round of the DFB–Pokal.
 He then appeared in the first three league matches of the season until he suffered a leg injury following a foul from José Rodríguez Martínez, in a 3–1 loss against 1.
 FSV Mainz 05 on 18 September 2016.
 After returning from injury, it was not until on 28 January 2017 when he scored his first goal for the club for over a year, in a 2–1 win over VfL Wolfsburg.
 He scored again on 17 February 2017, in a 3–1 loss against Bayer 04 Leverkusen.
 Throughout the season, Kohr's disciplinary issues resulted him being on sidelined on three occasions, including a sending off against Hamburger SV on 10 December 2016.
 Despite this, Kohr continued to remain in the first team for the rest of the season and played in either central midfielder and defensive midfielder.
 He later finished the 2016–17 season, making the total of 28 appearances and scoring two times in all competitions.

-Return to Bayer 04 Leverkusen
+Return to Leverkusen

-It was announced on 13 April 2017 that Kohr re-joined Bayer 04 Leverkusen, effectively moving on 1 July 2017.
-The move came after when they used a buy-back clause to sign Kohr, who signed a three–year contract, keeping him until 2020.
+It was announced on 13 April 2017 that Kohr had rejoined Leverkusen, effectively moving on 1 July 2017.
+The move came after when the club used a buy-back clause to sign him on a deal lasting until 2020.

-Kohr re–debuted for Bayer 04 Leverkusen on 11 August 2017 when he scored in extra time, in a 3–0 win over Karlsruher SC in the first round of the DFB-Pokal.
+Kohr made his return on 11 August, scoring in extra time in a 3–0 win over Karlsruher SC in the first round of the DFB-Pokal.
 Since returning to Bayer 04 Leverkusen, he quickly established himself in the first team, playing in the midfield position.
 It was not until on 18 November 2017 when he scored his first league goal for the club in his second spell, in a 2–2 draw against RB Leipzig.